-First there is El Nido; a jungle beach town which is on the north side of Palawan which hasn’t transformed much since before the Spanish settlement and has been referred as Alex Garland’s The Beach.
+First, there is El Nido; a jungle beach town which is on the north side of Palawan which hasn’t transformed much since before the Spanish settlement and has been referred to as Alex Garland’s The Beach.

 This island is split up into boat stations; these are used as reference points, the first station is situated in the north and it’s known for its exclusive resorts and peacefulness; the second station is the most energetic part, and then the third station is where all the cheap lodgings can be found.

 While most of the inhabitants look back ardently to the 70s before the hotels and restaurants began to come up, this island is still a Phuket in its infancy.

 Philippines Travel takes you to one of the biggest islands in this country; which is Banaue in North Luzon.
 Known also as the land of misty mountains, where pines substitute palm trees, you can head to Banaue and Batad to appreciate the 2,000-year-old rice terraces imprinted along plummeting ravines.

 These 20,000km terraces are listed as a UNESCO heritage site; to this day it still provides an income for the diverse tribal groups that continue to live in their respective secluded areas in the mountains.
 Various expeditions can be organized along the rice terraces and the many villages and waterfalls via the Banaue Tourist Information Centre.